grafana/google-sheets-datasource/docs/sources/setup/apikey.md

 weight: 102
 ---

-# Create a Google Sheets API Key
+# Configure and Authenticating the Google Sheets Plugin

 The Google Sheets data source plugin uses the Google Sheet API to access the spreadsheets.
 It supports the following three ways of authentication: